blossomz37/Lab-8a/DEV_SESSION_QUICK_START.md

 ## 🔥 Ready to Vibe!

-This workflow has been battle-tested through 5 major development phases.
+This workflow has been battle-tested through 5 major development phases and enhanced with smart server management.
 The key to maintaining momentum is:

 1. **Start every session with memory.json review**
+2. **Use smart server management**: `python scripts/dev_server.py start` or VS Code tasks
-2. **Follow the Mission Statement checkmarks for direction**
+3. **Follow the Mission Statement checkmarks for direction**
-3. **Test incrementally and document continuously**
+4. **Test incrementally and document continuously**
-4. **Archive completed work to stay focused**
+5. **Archive completed work to stay focused**
-5. **Update this quick start when patterns evolve**
+6. **Leverage VS Code integration for common operations**

+The new smart development server eliminates circular startup problems and reduces environment validation from 2+ minutes to 30 seconds.

 Copy the session template above, specify your goal, and let's build something amazing! 🚀

+**Quick Start**: `python scripts/dev_server.py start` → Start coding immediately!